NXHomebrew/dspadpcm/README.md

 # Resources
 The code for dspadpcm contains contextual information for what happens with it.
 However, there is also an online guide for this as well.
 See here for official documentation: http://web.archive.org/web/20230421013408/http://hcs64.com/files/DSPADPCM.us.pdf

+# Copyright Note
+All code here is copyrighted and owned by Nintendo Co.
+Ltd. I do not claim to own this source code.
+This code was partially worked on by various people at Nintendo, but according to Nintendo's CVS, was first created by Shiki Okasaka.
+He does not work at Nintendo anymore, so please do not ask him about the code in this repository.
+Leave it to your own time to figure this stuff out!